giuseppeporcelli/amazon-sagemaker-build-train-deploy/05_invoke_api/README.md

 AWS Workshop Studio performs the clean up after the event, so you don't need to clean up the resources.

 ### Self-paced using your AWS account
-Follow the clean up steps to avoid incurring charges.
+Follow the [clean up steps](../cleanup/README.md) to avoid incurring costs when you no longer require the resources.